 Pit picking, sinusectomy, laser surgery (SiLaC)

-How to get rid of your Pilonidal Sinus
+Get rid of Pilonidal Sinus

-Your advantages with this treatment concept:
+Your advantages through this treatment concept are:

 - Examination, consultation and operation - all in one day